4 Value Proposition tools the super professionals use. Improve sales, marketing, messaging and most important your growth.

-A value proposition is not about loads of sentences written describing the legacy of your company or its services and products.
+A value proposition is not about loads of sentences describing the legacy of your company or the products and services you offer.

 A value proposition is a clear statement about the outcomes that an individual or an organization can realize from using your product, service or solution.

 The keyword here is outcomes.
-Because that’s the thing your customers are most concerned with.
+Because that’s what your customers are interested in.

-But even then, creating value propositions is not easy…unless you have the right tools.
-Here are 4 tools used by even the Fortune 500s that will help you create powerful value propositions.
+Sounds easy, right?
+But the fact is that creating value propositions is not easy unless you have the right tools.
+Here are four tools that will help you create powerful value propositions.

 Tool #1: The Value Proposition Canvas from Strategyzer